magoyette/openapi-yaml-mode/README.md

 ## Complementary packages

-- Swagger 2 validation can be added with [flycheck-swagger-cli](https://github.com/magoyette/flycheck-swagger-cli) or [flycheck-swagger-tools](https://github.com/magoyette/flycheck-swagger-tools).
+- Swagger 2 validation can be added with [flycheck-swagger-cli](https://github.com/magoyette/flycheck-swagger-cli).

 ## Customizations